-Early Season Whitetail Hunting
+Early Season Whitetail Hunting in Illinois

 This is a very exciting week to be in the woods hunting whitetails!
 There is something special about being the first hunter in a deer stand on opening day of the archery season and the anticipation can be very high.
 In Illinois, the weather during this time is normally perfect for morning and evening hunts.
 The average lows in the mornings are in the 40’s, and in the evening, the temperatures are typically in the 60’s.
 In a normal year, most of the crops are already harvested or are being harvested during this week.
 This can stimulate some extra deer movement as the deer adjust to the changing landscape.
 Whitetail deer are sometimes still on their summer routine and can be patterned during this time.
 Opening week is normally a very good time for bow hunters to be in a tree stand in Illinois.

 Hunting in the middle of October is a transition time for deer.
 Whitetail patterns change from a summer to a fall pattern.
 This is normally a result of a change in their food source.
 In Illinois, their favorite food, acorns, start hitting the ground and most of the agriculture crops are harvested by this time.
 Whitetails are gearing up for the rut, and during this mid-October time, bucks seek out the acorns that will supply them with all the nutrients they need to sustain them through the long rut.
 Whitetails can lose up to 25% of their body fat during the rut and acorns are full of nutrients, including protein, carbohydrates, and fats to help replace this body fat.
 Deer hunters that understand what is happening during this time of the year can be very successful in harvesting large whitetails if they focus on acorns and hunting around oak trees during mid-October.